bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Chrome 37 (and below) specific notes

-Chrome 37 (and below) has a [bug](https://bugs.chromium.org/p/v8/issues/detail?id=3448) where an attempt to define a “prototype” property, on a function, with `writable: false` doesn’t work as expected.
+Chrome 37 (and below) has a [bug](https://bugs.chromium.org/p/v8/issues/detail?id=3448) where an attempt to define a "prototype” property, on a function, with `writable: false` doesn’t work as expected.

 See also
 --------